 An important thing to consider, is the volume and volatility of the data itself.
-The example shown in Figure 3.1 has been drastically simplified.
+The example used above has been drastically simplified.
 It is expected, that there are hundreds of expressions evaluate per GP generation.
 Each of these expressions may contain between ten and 50 tokens.
 A token is equivalent to either a variable, a parameter, a constant value or an operator.

-It can be assumed that typically the number of variables per expression is around ten.
+Usually, the number of variables per expression is around ten.
 However, the number of variable sets can increase drastically.
-It can be considered, that 1 000 variable sets is the lower limit.
-On the other hand, 100 000 can be considered as the upper limit.
-Considering that one variable takes up 4 bytes of memory and 10 variables are needed per expression, at least $4 10 1000 = 40\,000$ bytes and at most $4 10 100\,000 = 400\,000$ bytes need to be transferred to the GPU for the variables.
+It can be considered, that 1000 variable sets is the lower limit.
+On the other hand, 100000 can be considered as the upper limit.
+Considering that one variable takes up 4 bytes of space and 10 variables are needed per expression, at least 4 10 1000 = 40000 bytes and at most 4 10 10000 = 400000 bytes need to be transferred to the GPU for the variables.

 These variables do not change during the runtime of the symbolic regression algorithm.
 As a result the data only needs to be sent to the GPU once.
 This means that the impact of this data transfer is minimal.
 On the other hand, the data for the parameters is much more volatile.
 As explained above, they are used for parameter optimisation and therefore vary from evaluation to evaluation and need to be sent to the GPU very frequently.
-The amount of data that needs to be sent depends on the number of expressions as well as on the number of parameters per expression.
-Considering 10 000 expressions that need to be evaluated and an average of two parameters per expression each requiring 4 bytes of memory, a total of $10\,000 2 4 = 80\,000$ bytes need to be transferred to the GPU on each parameter optimisation step.
+However, the amount of data that needs to be sent is also much smaller.
+TODO: ONCE I GET THE DATA SEE HOW MANY BYTES PARAMETERS TAKE ON AVERAGE